-An iconic symbol of the Danish Capital, Copenhagen's famous Little Mermaid statue is a favourite tourist attraction for visitors from all over the world.
-Based on the underwater fairy tale by Hans Christian Andersen, the statue is the central point of Langelinie park at the heart of Copenhagen.
+An iconic symbol of the Danish Capital, Copenhagen's famous Little Mermaid statue is a favorite tourist attraction for visitors from all over the world.
+Based on the underwater fairy tale by Hans Christian Andersen, the statue is the central point of Langelinie Park at the heart of Copenhagen.

-Located just a ten minute drive from the Little Mermaid statue and surrounding attractions, the Radisson Blu Scandinavia Copenhagen hotel is the perfect place to unwind after a busy day exploring the city, coupling convenience with modern comfort.
+Located just a 10-minute drive from the Little Mermaid statue and surrounding attractions, the Radisson Blu Scandinavia Copenhagen hotel is the perfect place to unwind after a busy day exploring the city, coupling convenience with modern comfort.

 Learn more about the Little Mermaid Copenhagen